PatZjy/jiayizhang/index.md

 ## Education
 - Ph.D. in Supply Chain, Operations, and Technology, Washington University in St. Louis, 2024 – Present
-- B.S. in Mathematics and Economics, The Hong Kong University of Science and Technology, 2020 – 2024
+- B.S. in Mathematics and Economics, Hong Kong University of Science and Technology, 2020 – 2024
+- Exchange Student, University of Notre Dame, 2023
 ---

 ## Research